 4. The high adult to child ratio means that there can be a high response to bullying.
 This behaviour can be identified, discussed and resolved without other agendas interrupting the process.
 Conflict is healthy and it can be a platform to experience healthy stress and learn social skills; experiencing bullying without escape causes toxic stress which is damaging to the brain and can hinder and prevent learning.

-Practically speaking, there are many ways in which home educated children socialise.
+The only social downside to homeschooling is that parents have to make more effort, as there is not the ready-made group that a schoolchild would have in a class.
+Practically speaking, there are many other ways in which home educated children socialise.
 Group meet-ups, academic co-ops, playdates, sports teams, theatre and arts classes, Scout groups, mixing with extended family, attending church or other religious venues and meeting friends who go to school are all ways in which home schooled children socialise.
 Lack of social opportunities is not one of the disadvantages of homeschooling; in fact it is quite the opposite, there are often too many choices!

 Personally, as an extrovert, I would find it difficult to home educate if there were not abundant social opportunities for both myself and the kids.
 Our weekly social schedule currently looks like this: